 I should also note that I'm pretty open to content shared on the blog, but I do expect everyone who plays along in the comments to play nice.
-There have been moments in the past in which I've had to remove or warn folks who got a little carried away.
+There have been moments in the past in which I've had to remove or warn folks who got a little carried away with negativity and attacks.
 My main goal is to make the challenge fun for all—and a safe space to poem.

 (That said, please send me an e-mail if you ever feel like someone is crossing the line.
 I don't want to act as a censor—so don't use me in that way—but I do want to make sure people aren't being bullied or attacked in the comments.)

 Where do I share my poems?